-After seven years of travel, I can definitively say that New Zealand is one of my favourite countries.
+After ten years of travel, I can definitively say that New Zealand is one of my favourite countries.

-New Zealand has a reputation for being expensive, and while it most definitely is in comparison to countries like Thailand and Vietnam, it doesn’t have to destroy your bank account.
+New Zealand has a reputation for being expensive for travellers, and while it most definitely is in comparison to countries like Thailand and Vietnam, it doesn’t have to destroy your bank account.
 In fact, you can easily visit New Zealand on a shoestring.
 There are plenty of ways to keep costs down, and I’m going to show you exactly how to do so.

 Let’s get started.

 How to Save Money on Flights to New Zealand

 I don’t usually include the cost of my flights into and out of a country in my budget breakdowns, as they’re going to vary wildly depending on where you’ll be flying from and what time of year you plan to visit.
 Instead, I’m going to share tips and tricks for finding the very best deals for getting to New Zealand on the cheap.

 My biggest advice of all is to start checking Secret Flying religiously.
 This website is my holy grail when it comes to travel deals and it’s thanks to them that I managed to score return flights from Lisbon to Cape Town for 280 USD, Rome to Japan for 350 USD, and one-way flights from Copenhagen to Los Angeles for 120 USD, along with Singapore to London for 102 USD.

 There’s no catches or scams here — Secret Flying simply shares incredible deals with their readers for free, and they’re all legit.
 I book 90% of my flights through deals I spot on their site — and no, I’m not being paid to say this.
 I just can’t get enough of flying cheaply around the world, and can’t stop singing its praises in every single one of my blog posts!

 You’ll want to have flexibility with your travel dates in order to take full advantages of the low prices, as the deals are usually only for a certain month, but overall, Secret Flying should be the first website you check.